-Self motivated and eager to achieve their maximum.

-Organised and able to work on own.
-Able to research information and follow instructions.
-Good ICT skills.
+- Self motivated and eager to achieve the maximum possible - Organised and able to work independently - Able to research information and follow instructions - Good ICT skills

 - 1. Atomic structure and periodic table

 - 2. Bonding, structure and the properties of matter

 - 3. Quantitative chemistry

 - 4. Chemical changes

 - 5. Energy changes

 - 6. The art and extent of chemical change

 - 7. Organic chemistry

 - 8. Chemical analysis

 - 9. Chemistry of the atmosphere

-- 10. Using resources

-Level 3 course including BTEC
+Level 3 course including BTEC and AS/A levels

-AS/A levels

-Employment
+Employment with training

-GCSE Physics
+GCSE